openid/ipsie/IL1-SCIM.md

 For SCIM security considerations, see RFC 7643 and RFC 7644.

 Additionally, the following security considerations must be included:
-* **Transport Security**: All endpoints shall enforce TLS 1.2 or later with strong cipher suites and certificate validation.
+* **Transport Security**: All endpoints SHALL enforce TLS 1.2 or later with strong cipher suites and certificate validation.
-* **Error Handling**: Error responses shall use the SCIM error format and shall not leak internal details.
+* **Error Handling**: Error responses SHALL use the SCIM error format and SHALL NOT leak internal details.
-* **Replay Resistance**: Access tokens shall expire and nonces shall be validated to prevent replay.
+* **Replay Resistance**: Access tokens SHALL expire and nonces SHALL be validated to prevent replay.
-* **Auditing**: All provisioning actions and responses shall be logged for audit and troubleshooting.
+* **Auditing**: All provisioning actions and responses SHALL be logged for audit and troubleshooting.
-* **Rate Limiting**: All endpoints shall enforce rate limiting and must respond with "429 Too Many Requests" when limits are exceeded.
+* **Rate Limiting**: All endpoints SHALL enforce rate limiting and must respond with "429 Too Many Requests" when limits are exceeded.

 # 5.0 Compliance Statement
 Implementation of all mandatory requirements in this profile will result in a SCIM 2.0 deployment that satisfies IPSIE Identity Lifecycle Level 1 (IL1).
 Specifically:

 * **Identity Service (SCIM Client)**
-    * Shall initiate all CRUD operations for Users and Groups.
+    * SHALL initiate all CRUD operations for Users and Groups.

 * **Application (SCIM Service)**
-    * Shall host all SCIM endpoints with full support for User and Group provisioning.
+    * SHALL host all SCIM endpoints with full support for User and Group provisioning.
-    * Shall prevent local modifications outside of SCIM.
+    * SHALL prevent local modifications outside of SCIM.
-    * Shall enforce OAuth 2.0 JWT Profile for authentication and adhere to the security considerations above.
+    * SHALL enforce OAuth 2.0 JWT Profile for authentication and adhere to the security considerations above.

 By conforming to this profile, implementations will achieve a consistent, secure, and interoperable baseline for enterprise identity lifecycle management.